 The Office of Intercultural Support (OIS) works with students of diverse backgrounds to build community at The New School.
-OIS offers individual counseling services and sponsors events and workshops to promote intercultural awareness.
+OIS offers individual counseling and sponsors events and workshops to promote intercultural awareness.
 The staff works closely with recognized student organizations and the Social Justice Committee.
-This office also administers the Arthur O. Eve Higher Education Opportunity Program (HEOP) and the Student Ombuds service.
+This office also administers the Arthur O. Eve Higher Education Opportunity Program (HEOP) and oversees the Student Ombuds office.
+For more information, visit www.newschool.edu/studentservices/intercultural.